-Specify which Electronic Protected Health Information ePHI data elem onte aro eto red on the device (e.g., last name, SSN, DOB): How many records with sensitive information can be stored on the device?
+Specify which Electronic Protected Health Information ePHI data eleme the device (e.g., last name, SSN, DOB): nts are sto red on How many records with sensitive information can be stored on the device?
 How long will they be retained on the device?
 Is ePHI encrypted prior to transmission?
 Yes No If yes, what is the encryption mechanism(s)?
-What is the media used for long term storage? what is the media used for long term storage?
-How is data transmitted to the storage repository (e.g. LAN, DVD, USE 3, etc.)?
+What is the media used for long term storage?
+How is data transmitted to the storage repository (e.g. LAN, DVD, USB, , etc.)?
 Is ePHI stored only on a drive partition or a separate drive to assist with end-of-life media sanitization?
 Yes No Will the medical device require data backups?
-Yes No If yes, specify how the system and data are backed up and what m Describe backup process: (data centers are lights out so this ne eds to be k nown up front) Where will backups be stored and secured?
-Does the device have the ability to assign unique ID numbers (accession numbers) instead of using patient identifying information Yes No (e.g., Social Security Number)?
-If yes, how is it generated?
-1 Does the device utilize a laptop for system operation?
-Yes No If so, can the laptop be encrypted without impacting clinical Yes No functionality?
-If yes, what encryption software can be used? ir yes, what encryption software can be used?
+No If yes, specify how the system and data are backed up and what media is used: Describe backup process: (data centers are lights out so this needs to be known up front) Where will backups be stored and secured?
+Does the device have the ability to assign unique ID numbers (accession numbers) instead of using patient identifying information (e.g., Social Security Number)?
+Yes No If yes, how is it generated?
+Does the device utilize a laptop for system operation?
+Yes No If so, can the laptop be encrypted without impacting clinical functionality?
+Yes No If yes, what encryption software can be used?